NOTE: This is an update of an initial technical analysis of AKKA Master done in September 2021.

 Estimated Longest Losing Run (ELLR)

-With a 38% Win Rate on tips the current estimated longest losing run is around 14.
+With a 37% Win Rate on tips, the current estimated longest losing run is around 15.

-With an average of 1 – 2 tips per day, it would take one or two weeks before you know you’ve hit that ELLR of 14.
+With an average of 2 – 3 tips per day, it would take one or two weeks before you know you’ve hit that longest losing run.

-This suggests you could review your stake amounts on a weekly basis (rather than daily) and still react to what might prove to be that longest losing run.
+This suggests you could review your stake amounts on a daily basis (rather than weekly) to be able to react to what might prove to be that longest losing run.

 Actual Losing Runs

-On the winning streaks front, there have been four runs of 5 winning tips but 87% of winning runs are 2 or fewer.
+On the winning streaks front, there have been four runs of 5 winning tips but almost 90% of winning runs are 2 or fewer.

-Statistically, with this number of tips and the 38% Win Rate the estimated longest winning run is 6 tips – so statistics and reality are pretty much in agreement.
+Statistically, with this number of tips and the 37% Win Rate the estimated longest winning run is 7 tips.
+Perhaps that will happen soon.

 The ratio of Risk to Reward is a gauge of how investable a tipster is.
 Ideally, you want a high reward (a high ROI) with very little risk (low ROI volatility).

-AKKA Master’s current ROI Risk/Reward figure is 2.4 and indicates that this is quite a risky investment and 7% ROI is not a huge reward.
+AKKA Master’s current ROI Risk/Reward figure is 2.2 and indicates that this is quite a risky investment but 10% is a reasonable reward.

-This would be an easy service to follow with only one or two tips per day for matches that going to kick-off 24 hours or more in the future.
+This would be an easy service to follow with only two to three tips per day for matches that going to kick-off 24 hours or more in the future.

 That gives you plenty of time to find the best odds and place your bets.

-This technical analysis has covered 12 months and over 600 tips of AKKA Master’s results from Sep’20 to the end of Aug’21.
+This technical analysis has covered 15 months and over 800 tips of AKKA Master’s results from Sep’20 to the end of Nov21.

-I find myself in two minds about this tipster.
+Two months ago, In Sep’21, after the first analysis, I found myself in two minds about this tipster.
+Now I’m not.

-On the upside, however, the performance graph shows pretty solid consistency and a low volatility.
-The ROI might be varying a lot month-on-month but the actual monthly profits in cash terms is pretty consistent.
-An average profitable month has produced £128 profit and there have been 11 of those.
-And the one single losing month lost £110.
+The performance graph has sustained a solid consistency and low volatility.
+And while the ROI might be varying a lot month-on-month the actual monthly profits in cash terms are good.
+An average profitable month has produced 56 points profit and there have been 14 of those.
+And the one single losing month lost 44 points.

 One thing that is not teased out in the stats is that doing doubles – or accumulators generally – typically marks you out as more of a “mug punter” with bookmakers – and bookies love taking money from mug punters.

-If you did want to subscribe and follow AKKA Master’s tips the recommendations would be:
+If you want to subscribe and follow AKKA Master’s tips the recommendations would be:

 - set aside a 350 point betting bank

-- revise your bet stake levels on a weekly basis (or daily if you have the time) based on 3% of the available betting bank at the start of the week
+- revise your bet stake levels on a daily basis based on 3% of the available betting bank

-- be prepared for a run of 12 – 15 losing bets before the end of 2021
+- be prepared for a run of 16 – 17 losing bets over the next 6 months

 - use 10 or more bookmakers and rotate your usage of them on a daily basis